-9.13 The recommendations relating to seismic instrumentation installed on the site (see paras 3.51-3.56) should be applied in a manner that is commensurate with the category of the installation as defined in para.
+9.13 The recommendations relating to seismic instrumentation installed on the site (see paras.
+3.51-3.56) should be applied in a manner that is commensurate with the category of the installation as defined in para.
 9.10.

-Associated geological and geotechnical seismic hazards
+Geological and geotechnical aspects associated with seismic hazards

-9.14 With regard to the associated geological and geotechnical seismic hazards, the same considerations as for nuclear power plants should apply.
-If there is reliable evidence that demonstrates that fault displacement phenomena could occur within the site vicinity and site areas that are associated with co-seismically secondary fault displacements, a detailed and specific fault displacement assessment should be conducted.
-The site may still be considered as suitable on the basis of specific established suitability criteria and, therefore, the corresponding surface faulting design basis should be established to ensure the safety of the nuclear installation through design, construction and operation measures.
+9.14 With regard to the geological and geotechnical aspects associated with seismic hazards, the same considerations as for nuclear power plants should apply to other types of nuclear installations.
+If there is reliable evidence that demonstrates that fault displacement phenomena arising from, these aspects could occur within the site vicinity and site areas, a detailed and specific fault displacement assessment should be conducted.
+The site may still be considered as suitable on the basis of specific established suitability criteria and, design bases should be established to ensure the safety of the nuclear installation through design, construction, and operation measures.

-10. PROJECT MANAGEMENT SYSTEM
+10. APPLICATION OF MANAGEMENT SYSTEM

-GENERAL ASPECTS OF PROJECT ORGANIZATION
+ASPECTS OF PROJECT ORGANIZATION